h2suzuki/fast_akaze/README.md

 ## 4. Bug fixes
 The project contains a few bug fixes to the original code, though nothing is severe.
-The fixes can be searched by keyword “Fix?Ein the commit log.
+The fixes can be searched by keyword "Fix" in the commit log.

 ## 5. License